 Actress in next Woody Allen film donates salary to Time's Up

 In this Sept.
 5, 2017 file photo, actress Rebecca Hall poses for photographers at the premiere of the film 'mother!' at the 74th edition of the Venice Film Festival in Venice, Italy.
-(Domenico Stinellis/AP Photo)
+(AP Photo/Domenico Stinellis, File)

 The Associated Press